At Sharp Six we want to help you grow your ideas and bring them to fruition as efficiently as possible.

 Sharpen your impact

 Sharp Six provides capacity building services to non profit organizations, businesses and entrepreneurs.
 At Sharp Six we use our expertise to focus your innovative potential—to help you design, sharpen and grow your ideas.
 We are pleased to assist you with governance audits, policy drafting and implementation, strategic planning, tailored funding research, proposal and grant writing and project coordination.
-Ask us how we can help your non profit transition to the new Societies Act and amend your bylaws, constitution and policies accordingly.

 See below to learn more about us and our backgrounds, or here to learn more about our services.